This document provides details regarding the Dryad MQTT Sensor Data Integration.

 /sensor/envmon/<site serial id>/#

-For example, to receive all sensor data from the site xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+For example, to receive all sensor data from the site xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx, the topic is as follows:

 There is no pre-defined sequence for receiving data from each wildfire sensor.
 You receive data as soon as it gets published by a wildfire sensor.